 There have been a couple of recent threads looking in more detail at his early epidemiological work, and it seemed like the data didn't really support some of the conclusions he drew, but there was probably still some useful data collected.

 His 'yuppie flu' work is generally fine imo... although it's a bit sad to have this listed as one of the top contributions he's proud of - there are always going to be ways in which people try to blame people for their own misfortunes, and the yuppie flu stereotype was probably preferable to the ones Wessely replaced it with.
 I think Wessely did do some worthwhile work on CFS, but often in such uninteresting areas that his results are still of little real value.
 The assertions of those who wanted to lump together everyone suffering from chronic fatigue and make broad claims about their personality were always clearly morally unacceptable - it was such an arbitrary and bigoted thing to do, and never supported by compelling evidence.
 Those sorts of lazy stereotypes can be dealt with through a brief conversation or moral debate, and dont need the massive research funding that they've sucked up.
+Similar claims about the personalities of gay people best responded to with moral argument, rather than more research into the personalities of gay people.

-Despite his work debunking the specifics of certain stereoptypes, the pragmatic psychosocial approach to CFS which Wessely adopted did help provide the cover needed to legitimise those wanting to take these prejudicial approaches to CFS patients.
+Despite his work debunking the specifics of certain stereoptypes, the pragmatic biopsychosocial approach to CFS which Wessely adopted did help provide the cover needed to legitimise those wanting to take these prejudicial approaches to CFS patients.
 I don't see how any work in this area can be seen as a significant achievement.

 So he restrained some of the harm he'd earlier done?
 Another problem with this, is that once an excuse to dismiss the suffering of others has been unleashed (and that's certainly what some took the view that CFS was a form of atypical depression amongst those who wanted to escape acknowledging their emotional problems to be), its very hard to put it back in the bottle.
 In promoting the notion that CFS was a manifestation of depression amongst those who did not want to acknowledge their own psychological difficulties, Wessley provided an excellent excuse to those doctors who wanted to move responsibility for the hardships of CFS on to their patients, even if he did not intend his work to be interpreted in this way.
 If he wants to take a pragmatic psychosocial approach to patients, he also needs to take a pragmatic psychosocial approach to his own work and responsibilities, and here it seems that he has done more harm than good.